AngelinaGentaz/LLM_network_games/README.md

 ![Workflow of the line network game](images/workflow_codebase.png)

 ### Robustness
 We define a Nash Equilibirum Invariant Perturbation (NEIP) as a modification to the numerical values within a game’s payoff structure (in the system prompt) that preserves the set of Nash equilibria.
-A Context Framing Perturbation (CFP) can be viewed as a special —purely linguistic— instance of a NEIP in which the numeric adjustments where the perturbation acts only on the textual presentation of the game (e.g.tone, narrative embedding, role labels etc.).
+A Context Framing Perturbation (CFP) can be viewed as a special —purely linguistic— instance of a NEIP in which the perturbation acts only on the textual presentation of the game (e.g.tone, narrative embedding, role labels etc.).

 Visualization utilities are provided: